fieldtrip/website/development/project/code_review.md

 _“Finding the right function is indeed a challenge.
 Only a selection of all analysis functions is linked on https://www.fieldtriptoolbox.org/reference/.
 And since these are direct links to the github repository, the help content of the functions is not part of the website, and not indexed by search engines.”_

 - Automatically generating technical documentation, to be included as a part of a website should be feasible.
-Sphynx for instance (https://www.sphinx-doc.org/en/master/) has extensions that let it parse Matlab files (https://github.com/sphinx-contrib/matlabdomain) and produce output in markdown format or restructured text.
-Thus the technical documentation can either be made a part of the official Fieldtrip website, or be hosted separately on Read the Docs (https://readthedocs.org/).
+[Sphynx](https://www.sphinx-doc.org/en/master/) for instance has extensions that let it parse Matlab files (<https://github.com/sphinx-contrib/matlabdomain>) and produce output in markdown format or restructured text.
+Thus the technical documentation can either be made a part of the official Fieldtrip website, or be hosted separately on [Read the Docs](https://readthedocs.org/).

 Many top level folders.

 - How do they relate to each other?
 Do they all serve a similar purpose?

-Only some of the top-level folders are considered part of the public interface, according to what is put on the matlab path when running ft_defaults, and the information in https://www.fieldtriptoolbox.org/development/architecture/ The architecture page has some background on the current architecture.
+Only some of the top-level folders are considered part of the public interface, according to what is put on the matlab path when running ft_defaults, and the information in <https://www.fieldtriptoolbox.org/development/architecture/>.
+The architecture page has some background on the current architecture.

 - Why are there many non-interface folders on the top level, instead of having them all together in one folder, called developers or resources or extras or ...?
 Or even in one or more subfolders of utilities?